This article was updated on August 5, 2021.

 Tips On Building Customer Relationships

-Put simply, the best ways to elevate a one-time sale to a long-term relationship all involve your business’s attitude towards the customer.
-Here are some tangible tips you can use to nurture customer relationships and ensure that they remain loyal - even when times get tough.
+Put simply, the best ways to elevate a one-time sale to a long-term relationship all involve your business's attitude towards the customer.
+Here are some tangible tips you can use to further nurture and build customer relationships and ensure that they remain loyal – even when times get tough.

 Find New Channels to Build Customer and Client Relationships

 You should always be on the lookout for new and unique ways to reach your customer base.
 One channel that is especially helpful for connecting with the locals in your neighborhood is Nextdoor.

 By creating a Business Page on the neighborhood hub, locals in your area can search for or recommend your business to their friends.
 In addition, it empowers you to: